nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 {{! multiexcerpt name='translation-contribution-with-github'}}

 1. For now, English translations are managed only on GitHub.

-  * For Web UI labels, edit the [Nuxeo Web UI](https://github.com/nuxeo/nuxeo-web-ui/blob/master/i18n/messages.json) or [Nuxeo UI Elements](https://github.com/nuxeo/nuxeo-ui-elements/blob/master/i18n/messages.json) JSON files.
+    - For Web UI labels, edit the [Nuxeo Web UI](https://github.com/nuxeo/nuxeo-web-ui/blob/master/i18n/messages.json) or [Nuxeo UI Elements](https://github.com/nuxeo/nuxeo-ui-elements/blob/master/i18n/messages.json) JSON files.

-  * For JSF UI labels, looking at the [reference messages.properties](https://github.com/nuxeo/nuxeo-platform-lang-ext/blob/master/src/main/resources/crowdin/messages.properties) file can help you understand in which GitHub repository or module the original translation is.
+    - For JSF UI labels, looking at the [reference messages.properties](https://github.com/nuxeo/nuxeo-platform-lang-ext/blob/master/src/main/resources/crowdin/messages.properties) file can help you understand in which GitHub repository or module the original translation is.
 For instance, look for the following sample lines:

-    ```
+        ```properties
         ## DO NOT EDIT FOLLOWING LINE
         # Translations from ./nuxeo/nuxeo-features/nuxeo-platform-lang/src/main/resources/web/nuxeo.war/WEB-INF/classes/messages_en_US.properties

         [...]

         ## DO NOT EDIT FOLLOWING LINE
         # Translations from ./nuxeo/addons/nuxeo-agenda/src/main/resources/OSGI-INF/l10n/messages_en_US.properties

         [...]
         ```

     If the module is under the `addons` directory, it will be in a specific GitHub repository.
 Otherwise, it will be in the [main Nuxeo repository](https://github.com/nuxeo/nuxeo).

-2. Use any standard Java i18n tool to edit the files.
+1. Use any standard Java i18n tool to edit the files.
-3. Make a pull-request on [GitHub](https://github.com/nuxeo/).
+1. Make a pull-request on [GitHub](https://github.com/nuxeo/).

 {{! /multiexcerpt}}